Square D: History

 In the early 1920s Square D sold the majority of their fuse business in order to focus more on their safety switches and other safety products; advertisements with the tagline "Jones is Dead!" directed public attention to the lethal hazard of exposed electrical switches in factories.
 Square D hoped to capitalize on the growing concern of factory safety.

 By 1929, Square D merged with a Milwaukee-based industrial controller company and began producing Westinghouse-licensed circuit breakers.
 In 1935 Square D began producing its own range of circuit breakers for both commercial and residential uses.

 In the 1940s, Square D joined the war effort, eventually producing half of all circuit breakers used in military aviation.

 In 1955 Square D innovated the three-quarter-inch circuit breaker, eliminating the need for the previously dominant removable fuses.
 Circuit breakers increased both convenience and safety by simply flipping a switch in response to power surges, rather than burning out.
 Square D also introduced panelboards to mount arrays of circuit breakers.
 By 2000, these technologies were in place in the majority of homes and businesses.

-In 1960, Square D moved its headquarters from Detroit to Park Ridge, Illinois; then in 1979 the company opened a new, expansive corporate headquarters is opened in Palatine, Illinois.
+In 1960, Square D moved its headquarters from Detroit to Park Ridge, Illinois; then in 1979 the company opened a new, expansive corporate headquarters in Palatine, Illinois.
 During this period the company was expanding worldwide.

 In 1991, the company was acquired and became a subsidiary of the Parisian Schneider Electric.
 At the time of sale, Square D had 18,500 employees and sales of $1.65 billion worldwide.

 In 2003, the Square D and Schneider Electric celebrated its 100th anniversary, in part by donating an original 1922 enclosed safety switch to the Smithsonian Museum; the switch is still functional.

 Today the company produces several lines of circuit breakers for domestic, commercial, and industrial applications.